ioet/time-tracker-ui/README.md

 In project path, open your favourite command line and run `npm install` in order to be able to run the project locally.

-## Development server

-Yo have 2 ways to run this project in dev mode:

-**First**:
-- In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make log`.
-When the project is successfully compiled you can go to `http://localhost:4200/` in your browser.
-Remember you must have your Docker running.

-**Second**:
-- Run `ng serve` to run the app in dev mode.
-After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
-This method is usefull when you want to run a specific branch using less time but not recommended when doing QA.

-In any case, the app will automatically reload if you change anything in the source files.

 # Prepare your environment

 ### Set environment variables